owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 Use HTTPS
 ---------

-Using ownCloud without using an encrypted HTTPS connection might allow attackers in a man-in-the-middle (MITM) situation to intercept your users data and passwords.
-Thus ownCloud always recommends to setup ownCloud behind HTTPS.
+Using ownCloud without using an encrypted HTTPS connection opens up your server to a man-in-the-middle (MITM) attack, and risks the interception of user data and passwords.
+It is a best practice, and highly recommended, to always use HTTPS on production servers, and to never allow unencrypted HTTP.

-How to setup HTTPS on your web server depends on your setup, we recommend to check your distribution's vendor information on how to configure and setup HTTPS.
+How to setup HTTPS on your Web server depends on your setup; please consult the documentation for your HTTP server.
+The following examples are for Apache.

 Redirect all unencrypted traffic to HTTPS
 *****************************************